kejace/hserver-eth/static/help.md

 ## Endpoints

-There are three REST endopoints, corrensponding to the query of a block, address and a transaction, respectively.
+There are three REST endpoints, corrensponding to the query of a block, address and a transaction, respectively.

+All of these queries can be appended with `page=n` for pageing.
+Indexing starts at 0 so `/query?block=xxxx` is equivalent to `/query?block=xxxx&page=0`.

 ###  ```/query/block?```